BerkeleyPhotonicsGenerator/BPG/README.md

 Locate, pull, and install via https://github.com/pvnbhargava/Photonics_Dev.

 # Documentation
-The official BPG user manual can be found [here](docs/BPG_User_Manual.pdf).
+Once cloned, the most up to date BPG user manual can be found at `./BPG/docs/BPG_User_Manual.pdf`.
+Alternatively, you can read it online [here](docs/BPG_User_Manual.pdf).
 A readthedocs website will be hosted once the repo is made public

-# Basic Usage Instructions
-Please navigate to BPG/docs for more information about usage